Kommunicate-io/Kommunicate-Web-SDK/docs/docs/web-authentication.md

 var kommunicateSettings = {
      ...
     "preLeadCollection": [{
-            "field": "name", // Whatever column you want to add "required": true, // add whatever text you want to show in placeholder "placeholder": "enter your name"
+            "field": "Name", // Name of the field you want to add "required": true, // Set 'true' to make it a mandatory field "placeholder": "enter your name" // add whatever text you want to show in the placeholder },
-        },
         {
-            "field": "email",
+            "field": "Email",
             "type": "email",
             "required": true,
-            "placeholder": "enter your email"
+            "placeholder": "Enter your email"
         },
         {
-            "field": "phone",
+            "field": "Phone",
             "type": "number",
             "required": true,
-            "element": "input", //Optional field(Possible values : textarea or input) "placeholder": "enter your phone number"
+            "element": "input", // Optional field (Possible values: textarea or input) "placeholder": "Enter your phone number"
+        },
+        {
+            "field": "Employer", // You can add any number of custom properties "required": true,
+            "element": "input",
+            "placeholder": "Enter your company name"
         }
     ]
     ...